 Aside from these indicators, we have also written about how industry competitiveness, efficiency, and customer base indicate that your business may be in a need for restructuring.

 Time wasted is money wasted.
 The time the director acts upon the insolvency of the company matters in the imposition of liabilities.
-Act too late and there will be dire consequences — the company can be placed in liquidation, away from your control, and the director will face personal liabilities.
+If you act too late, there might be dire consequences.
+Creditors can place the company in liquidation, away from your control.
+When this happens, the director will also face personal liabilities unless his decisions were covered by the safe harbour rules.
 Also, the collapse of a company has a domino effect on your employees, your lenders, your customers, and your suppliers.
 Your business may just be one in a million other companies, but it is also part of a bigger economy, and one downfall could affect a hundred others.
-Don’t put off until tomorrow what can be done today, because one day may mean a difference, especially when it comes to regulatory compliance.
+Don’t put off until tomorrow what can be done today.
+One day may mean a difference, especially when it comes to regulatory compliance.

 Many business owners are wary of seeking outside help for many reasons, one of which is a lack of understanding of what is going on and what is going to happen.
 Many business owners let go of years of hard work because they are not aware that they still have options to save their business.
 There are professionals whose expertise is to help businesses get back on track.
 To cite an example, if you have continuing losses because your suppliers have been paying beyond 30 days, consider hiring a debt collection agency who can give a little push to make suppliers pay.
 If you are short of cash and need more funds, consider going to financiers for alternative financings, like invoice finance or angel investing.